Fusion and positivity in chiral conformal field theory: Applications and outlook

 The long-term goal is to understand the relationship between VOAs and conformal nets well enough to be able to move seamlessly between representations of $V$ and representations of $\cA_V$.
 We have seen that the close relationship between transport modules and Connes fusion provides a potential bridge between the two notions, and in this article we have used this connection to establish new results for both conformal nets and VOAs.
 In order to invoke our theorems, however, various analytic properties of the VOAs in question must be verified.
 The assumptions which appear include $V$ having bounded localized vertex operators, $\pi^M$ existing, $\cY_M^+ \in I_{loc}$, and more generally locality of intertwining operators.
 We will use the rest of this section to describe a program to establish these properties broadly.

 Given a unitary VOA $V$, there are two approaches to constructing a conformal net: the `standard' approach which was pursued in \cite{CKLW18} and the `bounded localized vertex operator' approach used here \cite{GRACFT1}.
 At present there does not appear to be a method which could prove that an arbitrary unitary VOA leads to a conformal net.
 Instead, one begins with a collection of examples for which there is such a correspondence, and shows that the correspondence is preserved under suitable constructions (subtheories, tensor products, extensions, and so on).
-Work to this effect has been completed in \cite{CKLW18,Ten18ax,Gui19ax}.
+Work to this effect has been completed in \cite{CKLW18,TenerGRACFT2,GuiQSystem}.

 The next step is to develop the correspondence between modules and representations.
 The following conjecture appears to be in reach of current methods. \begin{Conjecture} Let $V$ be a simple unitary VOA with bounded localized vertex operators, and let $\pi$ be a representation of $\cA_V$.
-Then there exists a (generalized) unitary $V$-module $M$ such that $\pi \cong \pi^M$. \end{Conjecture} Indeed, one can attempt to define $Y^M$ on $\cH_\pi$ by $\pi^M(v,z)b = \pi(Y(v,z)A)A^{-1}b$, although it would take some work to verify that $Y^M$ defines a $V$-module.
-Note that the converse problem of integrating an arbitrary (generalized) $V$-module to a representation of $\cA_V$ is likely to be quite a bit more difficult, and would require some hypotheses on the module when $V$ is not e.g. regular.
+Then there exists a (generalized) unitary $V$-module $M$ such that $\pi \cong \pi^M$ and $\cY_M^+ \in I_{loc}$. \end{Conjecture}

 If one can establish Conjecture \ref{conj: net reps come from modules}, then one knows a priori that given a pair of representations $\pi^M$ and $\pi^N$, there must be a module $K$ such that $\pi^M \boxtimes \pi^N = \pi^K$.
 In fact, $K$ should be a transport module; that is precisely the motivation for the definition of transport module.